sergik776/QueryExpressionBuilder/README.md

 Namespace QueryExpressionBuilder.Attributes.String - attributes for properties of type String<br>
 StartWithAttribute - Indicates that a filter equivalent to the System.String.StartWith() function will be used for the property.<br>
+ContainsAttribute - Indicates that a filter equivalent to the System.String.Contains() function will be used for the property.<br>

 Namespace QueryExpressionBuilder.Attributes.Numbers - attribute for all properties that are numeric, including DateTime<br>
 GreaterOrEqualAttribute - Indicates that a filter equivalent to the >= conditional expression will be used for the property.<br>
 LessOrEqualAttribute - Indicates that a filter equivalent to the <= conditional expression will be used for the property.<br>
+EqualsAttribute - Just compares values like in a function Equals.<br>

 You need to pass the property name from the class representing the entity in the database to the attribute constructor.